For Educators in Virginia

 Successful completion of a state-approved driver education program does not make a teenager a responsible, experienced driver.
 Traffic safety education involves family, community, industry, government, and personal factors such as motivation, maturity, and perception abilities.
 These factors play a major role in the development of young safe drivers.
 Evidence shows that often it is not poor driving skills that cause accidents among this age group, but inexperience and/or poor attitude.
 The family, not the school, is in the best position to have a sustained effect on minimizing the risks faced by inexperienced drivers and encouraging responsible behaviors.
 Throughout the course, emphasis is placed on extensive supervised practice with a licensed parent or guardian to develop precision in the use of skills, processes, and responsibilities.

-The purpose of driver education is to provide students with a detailed understanding of the fundamentals of driving and to foster responsible attitudes and behaviors.
-As a result of quality traffic-safety instruction, students will be able to:
+The purpose of driver education is to provide students with a detailed understanding of the fundamentals of driving and to foster responsible driving attitudes and behaviors.
+As a result of quality traffic-safety instruction, students will be able to

 - demonstrate a working knowledge of the laws governing the operation of a motor vehicle;

-- identify and analyze the physical and psychological conditions that affect driver performance;
+- identify and analyze responsible habits and behaviors and understand how physical and psychological conditions affect driver performance;

 - apply knowledge, processes, and skills to become safe, competent users of the highway transportation system;

-use visual search skills to make risk-reducing decisions by adjusting speed and/or position;
+- use visual search skills and a systematic decision-making process to make risk-reducing decisions by adjusting speed and/or position;